richchapler/AzureSolutionsDocumentation/docs/Data_Acquisition_fromIoTSimulation.md

   <img src="https://user-images.githubusercontent.com/44923999/187232630-af106d45-1614-4a1e-91be-9cc1a2797f6b.png" width="800" title="Snipped: August 29, 2022" />

 * On the resulting "**Device templates**" > "**Create a device template**" > "**Review**" page, review configuration and then click **Create**

+### Step 3: Create Device Template
+In this step, we will model our device by adding capabilities.

+Complete the following steps: